 Very Large Array

-Each of the VLA’s 28 telescopes (including the one that is a spare) is an 82-foot dish with 8 receivers tucked inside.
+Each of the VLA’s 28 antennas (including the one that is a spare) is an 82-foot dish with 8 receivers tucked inside.
 The dish moves on an altitude-azimuth mount, what you’ve probably seen as a classic tripod mount: it tilts up and down and spins around.

 The iconic “Y” shape of the VLA is not for looks, it’s for function.
 The wider an array is, the bigger its eye is, and the more detail it can see out in space.
 The VLA’s unique shape gives us three nice long arms of nine telescopes each.
 It also gives us the flexibility of stretching the arms when we need to zoom in for more detail.